Policies and Procedures

 - If this does not resolve the matter then the parent will be informed

-- If the unacceptable behaviour continues the staff will monitor and record the incidents and keep the parents informed
+- If the unacceptable behaviour continues the colleagues will monitor and record the incidents and keep the parents informed

-- If there is no improvement then a meeting will be called between the parents, manager and Operations Manager
+- If there is no improvement then a meeting will be called between the parents, manager and Local Area Manager.

 - At the meeting a strategy will be agreed with SMART objectives and review dates set

 - In the unlikely event that the behaviour does not improve Energy Kidz reserve the right to exclude the child from the club on a temporary or permanent basis.

 - Abuse, both verbal and/or physical, against a member of colleagues or another child will not be tolerated and may lead to immediate exclusion.

 If at any time a child’s behaviour is extremely anti-social then temporary or permanent exclusion may be implemented immediately.